 Open science was born out of the new opportunities the digital revolution offered for sharing and disseminating scientific content.
 It essentially consists of making research results accessible for all by removing any technical or financial barriers which may hinder access to scientific publications.
-It also involves opening researchers' black boxes' containing the data and methods used for publications to share these as much as possible.
+It also involves opening researchers' 'black boxes' containing the data and methods used for publications to share these as much as possible.

 Choosing open science first of all means affirming that research which is mainly financed by public funds must report its results back to the public in as much detail as possible.
-It is also based on the observation that openness guarantees better documented and more substantiated research and that sharing strengthens the cumulative nature of science thus encouraging its progress.
+Openness is a necessary condition for the reproducibility of scientific results and the guarantee of better documented and more substantiated research.
+Sharing reinforces the cumulative nature of science and encourages its progress.